 Quartz, made up of silica and oxygen, is one of the most common minerals on Earth.
 Billions of people use quartz every day, but few realize it because the tiny crystals they use are hidden in their watches and clocks.

-Some materials, such as certain ceramics and quartz crystals, can produce electricity when placed under mechanical stress.
-The ability to convert voltage to and from mechanical stress is called piezoelectricity.
+Some materials, such as certain ceramics and quartz crystals, can produce electricity when placed under mechanical stress., and vice versa The ability to convert voltage to and from mechanical stress is called piezoelectricity.

 While it's interesting to think that the quartz you find beautifying a landscaped lawn is also in your wristwatch, most of the quartz in electronics is synthetic, and specific quartzes can be created with specific frequencies for specific functions.